 Intelligence is a nuanced, multifaceted trait.
 There are generally accepted characteristics that we typically view as signs of intelligence, such as having an accurate memory, the ability to learn things quickly, and the ability to retain information learned.
 However, there are lots of environmental and biological factors that contribute to our ability to process information successfully.
 Many of these factors are inherited.
 Essentially, your capacity for learning and processing information is greatly influenced by an intelligence gene.

 Intelligence is one of the most heritable traits in humans, with heritability estimates ranging from 25 to 40% in early childhood and up to 80% in adulthood.

 Understanding a childhood intelligence gene can provide a better explanation as to why some children learn and memorize different things better than others.
 Through childhood intelligence DNA analysis, we can discover important factors that contribute to the development of children in many ways.
 The SNAP-25 (synaptosomal-associated protein of 25 kDa) gene is believed to be a strong predictor of intelligence in children and, ultimately, adults.

-In the mature brain, the SNAP-25 gene product forms a complex with syntaxin and the synaptic vesicle proteins that mediate exocytosis of neurotransmitters from the synaptic vesicle into the synaptic cleft.
-Due to the important role of the SNAP-25 gene in learning and memory which are two major components of intelligence, the variant in the gene may have an effect on the individual differences in intelligence.
+A Dutch study published in 2006 explored the role the SNAP-25 gene plays in cognitive development.
+In the mature brain, the SNAP-25 gene product forms a complex with syntaxin and the synaptic vesicle proteins that mediate the exocytosis of neurotransmitters from the synaptic vesicle into the synaptic cleft.
+Due to the important role of the SNAP-25 gene in learning and memory -- two major components of intelligence -- the variant in the gene may affect the individual differences in intelligence.